IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 ```

-Next, let’s query all books.
+Next, let's query all books.
 To do so use your REST client to submit a `GET` against the endpoint you have created prior.

 Hand-over the following query parameter to define the selector (you can use snippet 18):